-WE NEED A PROGRAM WHICH WILL ENABLE THE GOVERNMENT TO MAKE PURCHASES AND SUPPORT THE MARKET WHEN THERE IS EXCESS PRODUCTION AT THE SAME TIME, FIRM RULES ARE REQUIRED SO THAT ANY RESERVES HELD BY THE GOVERNMENT ARE NOT USED TO DEPRESS PRICES.
-A RESERVE CAN GIVE SOME STABILITY TO OUR MARKETS AND MEET EXPORT AND DISASTER REQUIREMENTS.
+OUR POLICY MUST BE PREPARED FOR OCCASIONAL YEARS OF SURPLUS AS WELL AS THE LIKELY FOOD SHORTAGES AND THAT IS WHY A RESERVE PROGRAM IS SO IMPORTANT.
+PROGRAM WHICH WILL ENABLE THE GOVERNMENT TO MAKE WE NEED A PURCHASES AND SUPPORT THE MARKET WHEN THERE IS EXCESS PRODUCTION.
+AT THE SAME TIME, FIRM RULES ARE REQUIRED SO THAT ANY RESERVES HELD BY THE GOVERNMENT ARE NOT USED TO DEPRESS A RESERVE CAN GIVE SOME STABILITY TO OUR MARKETS AND MEET EXPORT AND DISASTER REQUIREMENTS.
 RESERVES HELD EXCLUSIVELY BY TRADING COMPANIES CANNOT BE RELIED UPON TO MEET NATIONAL NEEDS.
-I HAVE RECOMMENDED THAT THE GOVERNMENT HOLD A VERY MODEST LEVEL OF RESERVES.
-WE OWE THIS TO OUR CONSUMERS AND OUR FARMERS WHO ARE THE MAIN USERS OF GRAINS, IT ALSO IS NEEDED FOR OUR OWN NATIONAL DEFENSE.

-WE HAVE RESERVES OF GUNS AND WEAPONS.
-OUR BANKS HAVE MONETARY RESERVES AS REQUIRED BY LAW BUT WE HAVE NO STRATEGIC FOOD RESERVES WHY SHOULD WE BE SO FOOLISH AS TO BE WILLING TO SELL OFF ALL WE HAVE TO ANYONE WHO COMES ALONG WITH MONEY IN HAND?
-A RESERVE PROGRAM CAN BE DEVISED TO GIVE OUR CONSUMERS SOME ASSURANCE OF ADEQUATE SUPPLIES OF FOOD, AND A RESERVE CAN BE UTILIZED TO KEEP FARM PRICES AT REASONABLE LEVELS WHEN THERE IS EXCESS PRODUCTION. - Butabouca IN AN ERA WHERE FOOD IS LIKELY TO BE IN SHORT SUPPLY, WE NEED TO TREAT IT AS THE SCARCE AND VALUABLE COMMODITY THAT IT IS,
+-15-HAVE RECOMMENDED THAT THE GOVERNMENT HOLD A VERY MODEST LEVEL OF RESERVES WE OWE THIS TO OUR CONSUMERS AND OUR FARMERS WHO ARE THE MAIN USERS OF GRAINS, IT ALSO IS NEEDED FOR OUR 7.
+Prudente mersog OWN NATIONAL WE HAVE RESERVES OF GUNS AND WEAPONS OUR BANKS HAVE MONETARY RESERVES AS REQUIRED BY LAW.
+BUT WE HAVE NO STRATEGIC FOOD RESERVES.
+WHY SHOULD WE BE SO EOOLISH AS TO BE WILLING TO SELL OFF ALL WE HAVE TO ANYONE WHO COMES ALONG WITH MONEY IN HAND?
+A RESERVE PROGRAM CAN BE DEVISED TO GIVE OUR CONSUMERS SOME ASSURANCE OF ADEQUATE SUPPLIES OF FOOD AND A RESERVE CAN BE UTILIZED TO KEEP FARM PRICES AT REASONABLE LEVELS WHEN THERE IS

--17-WE ALSO NEED TO LOOK FOR NEW PROGRAMS AND NEW APPROACHES TO DEAL WITH THE HUNGER PROBLEM My colleague, Senator McGovern, has suggested that union THEIR MILITARY BUDGETS BY 10 PERCENT, WHICH WOULD YIELD \$20 BILLION, IN ADDITION, THE OIL PRODUCING COUNTRIES WOULD EARMARK 10 PERCENT OF THEIR NEW OIL REVENUES, OR \$7 BILLION.
-THESE TWO SOURCES, UNDER THIS PROPOSAL, WOULD PROVIDE \$27 BILLION IN RESOURCES TO ADDRESS THE WORLD HUNGER NEEDS - Interamentan - ASIAN-HAVE SUGGESTED A NUMBER OF IDEAS TO INCREASE THE FOOD SUPPLY INCLUDING:

-(1) DEVELOPING AN IMPROVED WORLD AGRICULTURAL INFORMATION

-SYSTEM;

-(2) EXPANDING THE ROLE OF OUR LAND GRANT

-INCREASE FOOD PRODUCTION IN THE DEVELOPING COUNTRIES;

-(3) EXPANDING OUR RESEARCH EFFORT IN THE AREAS OF BETTER

-SEEDS, WEATHER TRENDS, AND TROPICAL AGRICULTURE;

-(4) FOCUSING OUR FOREIGN ASSISTANCE MORE DIRECTLY ON

-FOOD PRODUCTION, NUTRITION, HEALTH, FAMILY PLANNING, AND

-EDUCATION;

-(5) ESTABLISHING DOMESTIC AND INTERNATIONAL FOOD RESERVE

-PROGRAMS; AND
+EXCESS PRODUCTION.

+IN AN ERA WHERE FOOD IS LIKELY TO BE IN SHORT SUPPLY, WE NEED TO TREAT IT AS THE SCARCE AND VALUABLE COMMODITY THAT od tower BEYOND THESE THREE KEY AREAS WHICH I HAVE DEVELOPED, WE NEED TO LOOK FOR NEW IDEAS AND APPROACHES AND WE NEED HELP IN COMING UP WITH NEW IDEAS, WE ALSO MUST FOLLOW UP ON THE WORK OF THE WORLD FOOD CONFERENCE WHILE THERE HAVE BEEN MANY CRITICS OF THE CONFERENCE, IT DID FOCUS THE WORLD'S ATTENTION ON FOOD AND HUNGER.
+THE FOREIGN AGRICULTURAL POLICY SUBCOMMITTEE, WHICH I CHAIR, WILL BE HOLDING A SERIES OF HEARINGS OVER THE COMING MONTHS TO LOOK PARTICULARLY AT PROGRESS SINCE THE WORLD FOOD CONFERENCE AND THE PROGRAMMING OF OUR FOOD AID.

+-17-I HAVE SUGGESTED A NUMBER OF IDEAS TO INCREASE THE WORLD'S FOOD SUPPLY INCLUDING: (1) DEVELOPING AN IMPROVED WORLD AGRICULTURAL INFORMATION SYSTEM; (2) EXPANDING THE ROLE OF OUR LAND GRANT INSTITUTIONS TO INCREASE FOOD PRODUCTION IN THE DEVELOPING COUNTRIES: (3) EXPANDING OUR RESEARCH EFFORT IN THE AREAS OF BETTER SEEDS, WEATHER TRENDS, AND TROPICAL AGRICULTURE; (4) FOCUSING OUR FOREIGN ASSISTANCE MORE DIRECTLY ON FOOD PRODUCTION, NUTRITION, HEALTH, FAMILY PLANNING, AND EDUCATION; (5) ESTABLISHING DOMESTIC AND INTERNATIONAL FOOD RESERVE +Takethe leap PROGRAMS; AND
-(6) BUDGETING EACH YEAR A REASONABLE QUANTITY OF FOOD

-AID TO MEET HUMANITARIAN NEEDS.

-A How we respond to the challenge of world hunger may well MEAN LIFE OR DEATH FOR MILLIONS OF PEOPLE AROUND THE WORLD.
-L WE NEED YOUR WORDS OF GUIDANCE AND COUNSEL SO THAT THIS POWER IS USED WISELY, AND YOU NEED TO MAKE CERTAIN THAT YOU ARE HEARD.
-THESE CRITICAL DECISIONS SHOULD NOT BE MADE WITH ONLY OUR NATIONAL INTERESTS IN MIND, IN THE WORDS OF ALBERT SCHWEITZER, "YOU DON'T LIVE IN A WORLD ALL ALONE, YOUR BROTHERS ARE HERE, TOO," WE ALL NEED TO KEEP THESE THOUGHTFUL WORDS IN MIND AS WE STRUGGLE TO FIND SOLUTIONS TO THE PROBLEM OF WORLD HUNGER.
-I URGE YOU TO LEND YOUR STRENGTH TO THIS IMPORTANT EFFORT. # # # # #
+(6) BUDGETING EACH YEAR A REASONABLE QUANTITY OF FOOD AID TO MEET HUMANITARIAN NEEDS.
+(US GODDID) How we respond to the challenge of world hunger may well MEAN LIFE OR DEATH FOR MILLIONS OF PEOPLE AROUND THE WORLD.
+We need your words of GUIDEANCE AND COUNSEL SO THAT THIS POWER IS USED WISELY.
+AND YOU NEED TO MAKE CERTAIN THAT YOU ARE HEARD.

+THESE CRITICAL DECISIONS SHOULD NOT BE MADE WITH ONLY OUR NATIONAL INTERESTS IN MIND.

+IN THE WORDS OF ALBERT SCHWEITZER, "YOU DON'T LIVE IN A WORLD ALL ALONE.
+YOUR BROTHERS ARE HERE, TOO."
+WE ALL NEED TO KEEP THESE THOUGHTFUL WORDS IN MIND AS WE STRUGGLE TO FIND SOLUTIONS TO THE PROBLEM OF WORLD HUNGER.

+I URGE YOU TO LEND YOUR STRENGTH TO THIS IMPORTANT EFFORT.